God’s Work, God’s Disposition, and God Himself II (Part Four)

 Job’s Love of the Way of God Surpasses All Else

-The Scriptures document the words between God and Satan as follows: “And the LORD said to Satan, Have you considered my servant Job, that there is none like him in the earth, a perfect and an upright man, one that fears God, and eschews evil? and still he holds fast his integrity, although you moved me against him, to destroy him without cause” (Job 2:3).
+The Scriptures document the words between God and Satan as follows: “And Jehovah said to Satan, Have you considered My servant Job, that there is none like him in the earth, a perfect and an upright man, one that fears God, and eschews evil? and still he holds fast his integrity, although you moved Me against him, to destroy him without cause” (Job 2:3).
 In this exchange, God repeats the same question to Satan.
 It is a question that shows us Jehovah God’s affirmative assessment of what was demonstrated and lived out by Job during the first trial, and one that is no different to God’s assessment of Job before he had undergone Satan’s temptation.
 Which is to say, before the temptation came upon him, in God’s eyes Job was perfect, and thus God protected him and his family, and blessed him; he was worthy to be blessed in God’s eyes.
 After the temptation, Job did not sin with his lips because he had lost his property and his children, but continued to praise the name of Jehovah.
 His actual conduct made God applaud him, and give him full marks.
 For in the eyes of Job, his offspring or his assets were not enough to make him renounce God.
 God’s place in his heart, in other words, could not be replaced by his children or any piece of property.
 During Job’s first temptation, he showed God that his love for Him and his love for the way of fearing God and shunning evil surpassed all else.
 It’s merely that this trial gave Job the experience of receiving a reward from Jehovah God and having his property and children taken away by Him.

 For Job, this was a true experience that washed his soul clean, it was a baptism of life that fulfilled his existence, and, what’s more, it was a sumptuous feast that tested his obedience to, and fear of God.
 This temptation transformed Job’s standing from that of a rich man to someone who had nothing, and it also allowed him to experience Satan’s abuse of mankind.
 His destitution did not cause him to loathe Satan; rather, in Satan’s vile acts he saw Satan’s ugliness and contemptibility, as well as Satan’s enmity and rebellion toward God, and this better encouraged him to forever hold firm to the way of fearing God and shunning evil.
 He swore that he would never forsake God and turn his back on the way of God because of external factors such as property, children or kinfolk, nor would he ever be a slave to Satan, property, or any person; apart from Jehovah God, no one could be his Lord, or his God.
 Such were the aspirations of Job.
 On the other face of the temptation, Job had also acquired something: He had gained great riches amid the trials given unto him by God.